OpenNMT/CTranslate2/docs/python.md

     max_input_length: int = 1024,  # Truncate inputs after this many tokens (set 0 to disable).
 ) -> List[List[float]]
 ```

-Contrary to scoring with a translator, no special tokens are added to the input.
-If the model expects start or end tokens, the input should include these tokens.

 ## Utilities API